global-asp/asp-source/en/0085_an-egg-for-bride-wealth.md

 and the cow ate it all up.

 ##
-The boy cried, “E…E…E!
+The boy cried, “E...E...E!
 You have caused trouble for me!
 The grass was not mine.
 It belonged to the builders.